hphelion/documentation/migration-details.md

 <img src="media/terminate-instance-1212.png" width="580" alt="" />

 You instance is terminated.
 You can also terminate the instance from the [server details](/mc/compute/servers/view-details/) screen of the MC.
-To access the server details screen, just click on the server name (in the above example, `DougTestServert`) in the `Inventory` pane of the servers screen in the MC:
+To access the server details screen, just click on the server name (in the above example, `DougTestServer`) in the `Inventory` pane of the servers screen in the MC:

 <img src="media/terminate-server-serv-screen-1212.png" width="580" alt="" />